A young girl sits at a classroom desk with her hand raised.

 Put simply; happier children make better learners.

-For more information on our work with the International Baccalaureate, visit ibo.org/research/wellbeing-research.
+Explore some of our research outputs created in partnership with the IB using the links below.
+For more information on our work with the IB, visit ibo.org/research/wellbeing-research.

 The wellbeing of teachers is a “crucial factor” in the wellbeing of the entire school community.
 This reports examines some of the key drivers of teacher wellbeing, as well as interventions to improve it.